Category

 Margin Calls in a Cash Account

-A Money Due (MD) call occurs when you exceed your buying power in a cash account during volatile market conditions.
-This call is triggered when market orders for volatile securities or failure to maintain equity requirements for cash-secured puts result in a negative balance.
+A Money Due (MD) call occurs when you exceed your buying power in a cash account, often during volatile market conditions.
+It can be triggered by placing market orders for volatile securities or failing to maintain equity requirements for cash-secured puts, resulting in a negative balance.
+Until the call is met by the due date, no additional purchases are allowed.

 An MD call can only be resolved by depositing funds equal to or greater than the call amount.
 Until the call is met, no additional purchases are allowed, and instant buying power from pending ACH deposits is restricted.

-A Good Faith Violation (GFV) occurs when a cash account buys a stock with unsettled funds and then sells that stock before the funds from the original sale have settled.
-An example:
+A Good Faith Violation occurs when a stock is bought using unsettled funds and then sold before the original funds have settled.

-You sell 100 shares of ABC on Monday (settling on Tuesday) and use the proceeds to buy shares of XYZ the same day, then sell XYZ the same day, you will incur a GFV because the funds from ABC have not yet settled.
+You sell 100 shares of ABC on Monday (settling Tuesday), use the proceeds to buy XYZ the same day, then sell XYZ that same day.
+This creates a GFV because the funds from ABC hadn’t settled yet.

-• After 3 violations in 12 months: Your account will be restricted to using settled cash only.
+• After 3 violations in 12 months: Your account will be restricted to settled cash only — you may still access provisional cash from recent deposits.

-• After 4 violations: Your account will be restricted for 90 days.
+• After 4 violations: Your account will be restricted to closing positions only for 90 days (restriction begins from the Due Date of the 4th GFV).

 • After 5 violations: Your account will be closed.

-No deposit or liquidation can lift a GFV.
-Each violation automatically expires at the beginning of the 13th month since the trade date.
+Each violation expires automatically at the beginning of the 13th month from the trade date.

-Deposit funds or liquidate securities to meet the call.
-Note that RM calls are based on 4 PM EST closing prices and account holdings as of 8 PM EST.
+RM Calls are based on 4 PM EST closing prices and holdings as of 8 PM EST.

 Important to note